-If the FDIC board's proposals are adopted, which is likely, average SAIF premiums will become almost six times greater than average BIF premiums.
+If the FDIC board's proposals are adopted, which is likely, SAIF premiums paid by healthy SAIF members will be six times greater than the BIF premiums paid by healthy BIFmembers.
 The significance of this premium disparity becomes even more apparent when related to the income of banks and thrifts.
-As Chart 3 illustrates, if the FDIC board's proposed BIF premium schedule had been in effect during 1994, BIF premiums would have been roughly equivalent to 2.3% of all 1994 bank net income.
+As Chart 3 illustrates, such a premium disparity is significant.
+If the proposed BIF premium schedule had been in effect during 1994, BIF premiums would have been roughly equivalent to 2.3% of all 1994 bank net income.
 By contrast, SAIF premiums were equivalent to approximately 32% of all 1994 thrift net income.
 This is a material difference.